williamtroup/Syntax.js/README.md

 - Full API available via public functions.
 - Fully styled in CSS/SASS (including the buttons) and compatible with the Bootstrap library.
 - Full CSS theme support (using :root variables).
-- Custom triggers for actions (when elements are rendered, options are updated, etc, etc.).
+- Custom triggers for actions (when elements are rendered, options are updated, etc).
 - Fully configurable.
 <br />
 <br />